 Just 5 km away from the Skradin, Camp Marina is another beautiful camping area near the National Park Krka.
 This is where we stayed for two nights and loved it.
-The area all around looks like a desert and it is unbelievable that there’s a river with many spectacular waterfalls nearby.
+The area looks like a desert and it is unbelievable that there’s a river with many spectacular waterfalls nearby.

 Surrounded by Mediterranean pines, olives, and grape wine, this massive camping park offers a great location and serene time.
 If camping is not your thing but still want to be in nature, you can also rent one of their rooms and enjoy the meals from its restaurant.

-If you like being surrounded by pine trees, you can pack your bags and stay in many tents of Camp Krka.
+If you like being surrounded by pine trees, you can pack your bags and stay in many tents at Camp Krka.
 This family camp is only 2.5 km away from the Lozovac entrance and was established by a local family called Family Skocic.

 Camp Krka doesn’t just only offer tents, but also rooms and apartments suitable for couples and groups with a large group of members.
-You can also get to taste much local food like milk, cheese, wine, prosciutto, and olive oil in here!
+You can also get to taste much local food like milk, cheese, wine, prosciutto, and olive oil here!